-Our support team may request you to send us your USB host controller information in cases where connectivity issues may occur.
+Our support team may request for your USB host controller information in cases where connectivity issues occur.
 The following instructions show how this can be done.

 Close the Logic 2 software and connect the logic analyzer.
 If it is already attached, remove it and reconnect it.

 Expand the section "Universal Serial bus controllers" and locate any & all USB 3.0 host controllers you find there.
 For each one, please double click to open the properties window, go to the driver tab, and send us screenshots as shown below.

 Finding USB Host Controller Information

 4. To better identify your host controller you are using, click the details tab, and select "Hardware Ids" from the property selection.
 Then take a screenshot.
 It should look similar to the below image.

 Viewing the Hardware Ids for your Host Controller

 If you are using the older Logic 1.x software, the USB host controller information can be found from within the software.